learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 We got a new job!
 Woo!
 This time, we're a judge for Guinness World Records.
 We're no ordinary judge, however — we're a _modern day_ judge.
 We do things using _computers_.
-Instead of using those old, clunky clickity-things to count stuff for world records, we'll write our very digital clicker!
+Instead of using those old, clunky clickity-things to count stuff for world records, we'll write our very own digital clicker!

 1. In the `components/DigitalClicker.js` file, create a `DigitalClicker` React component.
 2. This component has a state property called `timesClicked`, that is initially defined as 0.